 Industry fund Vision Super has recorded a 70 per cent increase in meetings between members and its financial advice team.

-This comes as NGS Super chief executive Anthony Rodwell-Ball has called on his industry super fund colleagues to end traditional hostilities and partner with the non-bank financial advice sector to better compete with the institutions.
+"As a not-for-profit industry super fund, Vision Super always acts in members' best interests," he said.
+"Our financial planners are paid a salary and never receive commissions or bonuses for recommending products."This comes as NGS Super chief executive Anthony Rodwell-Ball has called on his industry super fund colleagues to end traditional hostilities and partner with the non-bank financial advice sector to better compete with the institutions.

-General advice is provided to members for free and for more complex advice, the first meeting is free.
+In the six months to 30 June 2015, Vision Super's financial planners conducted 1,155 meetings with members.
+Over half of these meetings took place in council offices and in regional Victoria.General advice is provided to members for free and for more complex advice, the first meeting is free.
 Vision Super advisers will then discuss a fee up-front with members so they can decide before signing up for the advice.

 Comments powered by CComment

 The FAAA emerged on Thursday as one of the most vocal critics of the government's QAR response, expressing significant ...